 'shakaplayer'

-or when HLS content is displayed with native rendering (iOS or iPadOS where Media Source Extensions are not available).
+when HLS content is displayed with native rendering (Apple or legacy devices).

 Fires when the hls.js instance has been created